toddway/Shelf/README.md

 Shelf.all().filter { it.ageAtLeast(60) }.forEach { it.remove() }
 ```

-Get if age is less than 60 seconds, otherwise fetch from somewhere and put in shelf
+Get if age is less than 60 seconds, otherwise fetch from remote and put in shelf
 ```kotlin
 val cacheOrNew = with(Shelf.item(key)) {
     ageAtMost(60)?.getList(String::class) ?: fetchRemote().also { put(it) }